FedericOldani/TGLSTM/README.md

 		   batch_first=False, dropout=False, bidirectional=False)

 ## Notes
-TGLSTM runs on GPUs but the performance are worse than PyTorch LSTM
+TGLSTM runs on GPUs but the performance are worse than PyTorch LSTM.
+For parameters details see [PyTorch Documentation] (https://pytorch.org/docs/stable/nn.html#LSTM)